hitcherland/FoundryVTT-Heart/README.md

 ## Translations

 If you're considering writing a translation, firstly: thank you!
-You can provide translation files in two ways:
+You can provide translation by submitting a pull request.

-## Method 1: Send me a single lang/{lang}.json file

-Find [lang/en.json](https://github.com/hitcherland/FoundryVTT-Heart/blob/release/lang/en.json) and translate it, then send the file to me.

-This method is easier for you, but requires me to do some work to adjust it to the format I use for the [development branch](https://github.com/hitcherland/FoundryVTT-Heart/tree/development) that I use to actually build the system.
-This means it is subject to me getting around to it, which has previously taken a few months.

-## Method 2: Submit A Pull Request to the Development Branch

-You can find the development branch [here](https://github.com/hitcherland/FoundryVTT-Heart/tree/development).
-As mentioned above, this is the branch that actually builds the "release" branch.
+You can find the main branch [here](https://github.com/hitcherland/FoundryVTT-Heart/tree/main).
+This is the branch from which we build repos.
 Fork the repo, and modify the duplicate the many instances of the `lang/en.json` file.
 You can find these by searching for `en.json`, (e.g. in Github, by going to [Find a File](https://github.com/hitcherland/FoundryVTT-Heart/find/development) and typing `en.json`).

-This is easier for me (and quicker for you), as I can just accept it directly.

-## Current Translations & Translators
-Thanks to them!

-* Español - jesberpen

 ## Contributing
 It is not recommended to develop on the instance on Foundry you run games from.
 If you need help installing another version of Foundry or a dev environment this isn't the guide for that.